Frequently Asked Questions (FAQs)

 - Unemployment rate.
 The ratio of unemployed to the civilian labor force expressed as a percent (i.e., 100 times (unemployed/labor force)).

 Why are the labor force estimates for areas and cities different between the LA (Local Area Unemployment Statistics) and GP (Geographic Profile) series?

-The GP series provides data for only 50 large metropolitan areas (MAs) and 17 cities.
+The GP series provides data for only large metropolitan areas, metropolitan divisions, and prinicipal cities.
 These annual average data come directly from the Current Population Survey (CPS).
 The CPS sample is not large enough to provide reliable data for all areas (in fact, many areas contain no sample), nor is the reliability consistent among the areas published.
-These CPS estimates are the only current source of information on demographic and detailed economic characteristics for these areas.

 What is the difference between job losers and the unemployed?

 People who have lost a job make up a large but varying portion of those classified as unemployed each month.
 There are also persons who have voluntarily left jobs, persons who have newly entered or re-entered the labor force but not yet found a job, and persons who have recently completed temporary jobs and are looking for employment.
 For a more detailed description of these labor force concepts, see Definitions of Labor Force Concepts (PDF).

 The CPS is a monthly sample survey of approximately 60,000 households (nationally) conducted by the Bureau of the Census for the Bureau of Labor Statistics.
 It is the source of much key labor market data, including the U.S. unemployment rate.
 For more information see the Current Population Survey program homepage.